 Additional Information and Resources

 Students are welcome to stop by CCEL on the first floor of the Tinkham Veale University Center any time during business hours, where a student or staff member can assist them in using TurboVote and completing their absentee ballot request forms.
-We can print paper copies in the office and provide an envelope and stamp for students to mail their forms.
+We can print paper copies in the office.

 You can play a role in our democracy by being a poll worker!
 Due to the pandemic, many precincts anticipate a shortage of election workers, so the need is especially great for 2020.
 The qualifications for poll workers vary by state and jurisdiction, so you will need to reach out to the county you would like to work in; learn more about your county requirements here.